redlotusaustin/RooSymphony/.roo/rules-symphony-checker/02-rules.md

 7.  **Documentation/Content Testing:**
     *   Verify accuracy, completeness, adherence to formats, link validity, and consistency with implementation.

-8.  **Immediate Feedback (Optional/Low Automation):**
+8.  **Immediate Feedback:**
-    *   If minor, easily fixable issues are found and automation level is 'low', you *may* provide direct feedback points to the Conductor to pass to the Performer for a quick fix before final reporting.
+    *   If minor, easily fixable issues are found, you *may* provide direct feedback points to the Conductor to pass to the Performer for a quick fix before final reporting.
 Document this interaction.

 9.  **Create Test Report:**
     *   Use `write_to_file` to create `symphony-[project-slug]/testing/[task-id]/[task-id]-test-report.md`.
 Verify the write.